Eli and Diana Zborowski Professorial Chair in Holocaust Studies and East European Jewish History; Professor of History

 Zimmerman was Miles Lerman Center for the Study of Jewish Resistance Research Fellow at the US Holocaust Memorial Museum in Washington, DC in 2011-2012.
 He has been a Skirball Vising Fellow at the Oxford Centre for Hebrew and Jewish Studies and a Fulbright Scholar at Warsaw University.

-He is the author of POLES, JEWS AND THE POLITICS OF NATIONALITY: THE BUND AND THE POLISH SOCIALIST PARTY IN LATE TSARIST RUSSIA, 1892-1914 (University of Wisconsin Press, 2004) and editor of two volumes: JEWS IN ITALY UNDER FASCIST AND NAZI RULE, 1922-1945 (Cambridge University Press, 2005) and CONTESTED MEMORIES: POLES AND JEWS DURING THE HOLOCAUST AND ITS AFTERMATH (Rutgers University Press, 2003).
+He is the author of THE POLISH UNDERGROUND AND THE JEWS, 1939-1945 (Cambridge University Press, 2017), POLES, JEWS AND THE POLITICS OF NATIONALITY: THE BUND AND THE POLISH SOCIALIST PARTY IN LATE TSARIST RUSSIA, 1892-1914 (University of Wisconsin Press, 2004) and editor of two volumes: JEWS IN ITALY UNDER FASCIST AND NAZI RULE, 1922-1945 (Cambridge University Press, 2005) and CONTESTED MEMORIES: POLES AND JEWS DURING THE HOLOCAUST AND ITS AFTERMATH (Rutgers University Press, 2003).

 Wilf campus - Furst Hall